Concerns About a Midwife

 - a medical officer of health.

-Every Midwife is asked to declare whether they have a health condition when applying for an annual practising certificate (APC).
-If you are a Midwife with a health condition and believe that this may affect your ability to practise, you must inform the Midwifery Council.
+Every midwife is asked to declare whether they have a health condition when applying for an Annual Practising Certificate (APC).
+If you are a midwife with a health condition and believe that this may affect your ability to practise, you must inform the Council.
 Please complete the Voluntary Health Disclosure form found in the Relevant Documents section on this page.

 You do not have to declare health conditions that are temporary or do not affect your ability to practise.

 You must also notify the Council if you are in charge of a midwifery educational programme in New Zealand and you have reason to believe that a student would be unable to perform the functions of a midwife due to a health condition.

 All notifications must be in writing using the online tool below.

 Health and Disability Commissioner | Te Toihau Hauora, Hauātanga

 If you are a health consumer (pregnant or woman who has had a baby) and wish to make a complaint about a midwife you may prefer to contact the Health and Disability Commissioner (HDC).
 The HDC may decide to investigate the complaint or may refer the complaint to the Council to investigate.